 5 Ways to Prepare Your Business for Events in 2021

 As party and event planning continues to pick back up this year, use these 5 tips to ensure your business is set up for success.

 1. Invest in Advertising

 Now is the time to advertise your business and ensure you're getting in front of party planners who are looking to book vendors for either new or rescheduled events.
-On The Bash, we're seeing three times more requests come through at the start of 2021 compared to last spring, with a majority of requests being for wedding celebrations, adult birthdays, kids' parties, corporate functions, and community events.
-Party planners are eager to celebrate and make up for the events they had to postpone in 2020!
+On The Bash, we're seeing five times more booking requests come through the site compared to last spring, with a majority of requests being for wedding celebrations, adult birthdays, kids' parties, corporate functions, and community events.
+Party planners are eager to celebrate and make up for the events they had to postpone or cancel in 2020!

 If you're not already advertising on The Bash, learn more about our membership options and features.